Defense Technology Training

 All students is this course are exposed to OC as a requirement for their instructor training.

-Defense Technology Training Academy will not assume reposnibility for any students who do not seek medical consultation prior to course participation.
-Any student who is unable to participate in the exercies cannot complete this instructor level course.
+Defense Technology Training Academy will not assume responsibility for any students who do not seek medical consultation prior to course participation.
+Any student who is unable to participate in the exercises cannot complete this instructor level course.
 It is incumbent upon the student to ensure they are physically capable of meeting the requirements of the courses.

 Special Instructions